 3 Susan B. Anthony

-In 1856, she became the New York state agent for the American Anti-Slavery Society.
-She collected hundreds of thousands of signatures in support of the abolitionist movement.
-She founded the Women’s Loyal National League and initiated the American Equal Rights Association the year after slavery came to an end.
+In 1856 she became the New York state agent for the American Anti‑Slavery Society, amassing hundreds of thousands of signatures.
+After the Civil War, she founded the Women’s Loyal National League and helped launch the American Equal Rights Association.

 2 Leonardo Da Vinci